 In lubricants, the oil used in cars is similar or even identical to the oil used in trucks, but the similarity largely ends there.
 Automotive motor oil is sold to fragmented, generally unsophisticated customers through numerous and often powerful channels, using extensive advertising.
 Products are packaged in small containers and logistical costs are high, necessitating local production.
-Truck and comprehensively about an industry's structure can uncover opportunities: differences in customers, suppliers, substitutes, potential entrants, and rivals that can become the basis for distinct strategies yielding superior performance.
-In a world of more open competition and relentless change, it is more important than ever to think structurally about competition.
+Truck and power generation lubricants are sold to entirely different buyers in entirely different ways using a separate supply chain.
+Industry structure (buyer power, barriers to entry, and so forth) is substantially different.
+Automotive oil is thus a distinct industry from oil for truck and stationary engine uses.
+Industry profitability will differ in these two cases, and a lubricant company will need a separate strategy for competing in each area.